TiboFrev/complete_phylogeny/annex_Scripts/Readme.txt

 From an alignment, and with one aligned genome as reference, create n alignment corresponding to each region of length x.
 For example, from an alignment, create n alignments of each 1kb portion of the genomes.

+###snp_positions.py

+From a vcf file, extract the number of SNP per 1kb in the genomes, and summarise the results in a text file

+###